 In 1997, the

-Special Forces School was transferred 5 Special Forces Regiment upon the
+Special Forces School was transferred to 5 Special Forces Regiment upon the

 based.
 The Special Forces School was transferred out of 5 Special Forces

 Regiment in 2002, to become a stand-alone unit, situated at Hammanskraal north of Pretoria.

 The Commandos in 5